What does a

 Here, find inspiration and resources from us, including:

 Citizen research in the UK and Ireland, unveiling the ‘good life’ people dream of.
 The world’s first documentary on advertising, consumption, and climate.
-Campaigns shaping culture (including the first ever “self-conscious” ad ft Simon Amsell, which aired on Channel 4.
+Campaigns shaping culture (including the first ever “self-conscious” ad ft Simon Amstell, which aired on Channel 4.
 Ireland’s first anti-consumption campaign on Black Friday, ‘Less Buying, more Being’.
 And 10 campaigns creating hype for a nature-connected life from our pop-up Agency for Nature.

 “Consumerism is the prevailing definition of a good life”

-Understanding UK Citizen Visions’ of a Good Life in 2030 report (2023)
+UK Citizens’ Visions of a Good Life in 2030 (second edition)

 The Story So Far…